Signed in as:

 BEGINNING, PROCESS AND TRANSFORMATION

-These Centralized Images were originally conceived and produced many decades ago.
+The Centralized Image series were originally conceived and produced many decades ago.
 They have multiple dates—from 1966 to their date of completion and signing.
-The medium of preference was silkscreen also known as serigraphy.
+The medium of preference is silkscreen also known as serigraphy.

-The idea for these prints came from my interest in the ubiquity of letter forms and the power of centralization as a formidable structure symbolizing beauty and unity.
-Many editions of sixty were produced with a few artist proofs.
-Black and white were the colors selected for this intentional contrasted series; the same used for letter forms in newspapers, magazines, and books.
+The idea for these prints comes from my interest in the ubiquity of letter forms and the power of centralization as a formidable structure symbolizing beauty and unity.
+Many editions of sixty were produced and a few artist proofs.
+Black and white are the are high contrast of colors for this series; the same letter forms that appear nnewspapers, magazines, and books.

-Many prints were sold; still many remained and those were put away.
-Most of these editions were printed on white paper with black ink.
-However, a few editions were printed on black paper with white ink.
+Many prints were sold, Many remained, and those were put away.
+Many were printed on white paper with black ink.
+A few were printed on black paper with white ink.

-Soon after, as a change of pace, I departed from the black and white contrasted prints and embarked on another series, using spectral colors and the same imaged-screens used for the black and white prints.
-These image-screens were printed multiple times in different combination of colors to explore untested interactional effects on one another.
-Unlike the black and white prints, the only control intended was to have every-image-screen centered on the previous screen, without having any predetermined organization in mind.
-Even so, there was the hope, although slim, that the possibility of chance would intervene banishing the likelihood of chaos occurring, however, some surprisingly would have an integrative result.
+Soon after, a change took place from black and white prints to extend their life as an explorative undertaking, using spectral colors and the same imaged-screens used for black and white prints.
+These image-screens utilized multiple times in different combination, and colors that were untested for the interactional effects.
+Unlike the black and white prints, the only prerequisit here was to have every-imaged-screen centered on the previous one without having any predetermined organization in mind.
+However, there was the hope, although slim, that a possibility of chance would intervene banishing the likelihood of chaos happening.

 CENTRALIZED COMPOSITE #2 Serigraph, 1966

-A few came close to what I had hoped that spurred me on to print more chances for hopeful outcomes.
-With every printing that followed, the amount of failures increased so much that continuing on was no longer an option.
-Disheartened and blinded by these not-so-unpredictable failures, and like many of the unsold black and white edition prints, they too fell into a forgotten hole of time .
+A few prints came close close to what was envisioned.
+This spurred me on to overprint for hopeful outcomes.
+However, what followed only increased the disorganized look so much that continuing on was no longer an option.
+Disheartened and blinded by these unpredictable failures, and like many of the unsold black and white edition prints, they too fell into a forgotten hole of time.
 It was time to move on.

-Decades passed while both the edition-black and white and the failed multi-colored prints lingered out of sight in my basement studio--in boxes, under tables, covered over with papers, and in portfolios.
-Finally, the dreaded cleanup day arrived.
-Surveying the messy chaotic studio situation seemed to suggest a similar analogous situation: that of the disorganized colored prints I had put away decades ago.
+Decades passed.
+Both the edition-black and white and the failed multi-colored prints remained out of sight in boxes, under tables, covered over with papers, and in portfolios.
+Finally, a dreaded cleanup day arrived.
+Surveying the messy chaotic studio situation seemed to suggest a similar analogous situation of chaos: that of the disorganized colored prints put away decades ago.

 While reorganizing the studio, I came across these forgotten prints and placed them in protective portfolios so I could become reacquainted with them later.
-I felt responsible for their longstanding neglect, but at same time felt good for saving them from possible destruction.
-It also became evident the Composite Series still had the potential for further development beyond its current state of failure, to one that would be of healing and transcendence.
+I felt responsible for their longstanding neglect, but at the same time, felt good for saving them from possible destruction.
+Also, it became evident the Composite Series still had a potential for further develop-ment, to a beautiful, organized, restorative success.

 CENTRALIZED COMPOSITE # 2 Serigraph, 1966